openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/convPostOps.md

 OpenVINO designed post-ops/zero-points optimization before onednn.
 Depthwise,FQ postops, and pre-calculated output compensation caused by input zero-point were introduced into OpenVINO before mature archetecture is developed in onednn.
 Now, onednn has finalized the post-ops/zero-points optimization mechanism/API and has some diverges with OV mechanism.
 To benefit perf improvement from onednn for a long term, no further investment will be applied onto legacy post-ops/zero-point.
-So current code will have to support both legacy post-ops/zero-point and onednn post-ops/zero point mechanism.
+So current code will have to support both legacy post-ops/zero-point and onednn stock post-ops/zero point mechanism.

 # Legacy post-ops in OpenVINO
 Legacy post-ops in CONV node include depthwise, fake quantization and dwconv.